awsdocs/aws-step-functions-developer-guide/doc_source/example-ruby-activity-worker.md

 module Validate
   def self.positive(value)
-    raise ArgumentError, 'Argument has to positive' if value <= 0 value end
+    raise ArgumentError, 'Argument has to be positive' if value <= 0 value end